King jokes ‘I’m still alive’ during visit celebrating Walthamstow community

 The King joked that he was “still alive” during a visit with the Queen to Walthamstow after August’s peaceful anti-racist protest in the area.

-The couple attended a reception in celebration of community cohesion at Waltham Forest Town Hall in east London on Friday, and waved at crowds who had gathered outside.
+The couple attended a reception in celebration of community cohesion at Waltham Forest Town Hall in east London on Friday, and greeted crowds who had gathered outside.

 Asked “How are you?” by Sikh faith representative Harvinder Rattan, the King smiled as he replied: “I’m still alive.”

-The royal couple waved at the crowds outside the town hall and went on a walkabout following the visit, after meeting representatives from different faith communities.
+The royal couple waved at the crowds outside the town hall and went on a walkabout after meeting representatives from different faith communities in the listed building.

 The donation included Waitrose cartons of long-life milk, Christmas puddings, custard and mince pies.